 Apostolicam Actuositatem § 2 observes, “In the Church there is a diversity of ministry but a oneness of mission.
 Christ conferred on the Apostles and their successors the duty of teaching, sanctifying, and ruling in His name and power.
 But the laity likewise share in the priestly, prophetic, and royal office of Christ and therefore have their own share in the mission of the whole people of God in the Church and in the world.”
 Catholic Social Teaching calls us to manage the affairs of “the world,” particularly as it relates to our religious freedom.

 Peter Kreeft, a distinguished Catholic philosopher, in Ecumenical Jihad and Between Allah and Jesus, believes that we are seeing a “war of all religions against none.”
-From his perspective, the Catholic Church and Islam worship the same God and practice submission of man’s will to God’s will, and therefore should partner with Islam in a common war against secular humanism, materialism, and immorality.
+From his perspective, the Catholic Church and Islam practice submission of man’s will to God’s will, and therefore should partner with Islam in a common war against secular humanism, materialism, and immorality.
 He believes that the people who commit violence in the name of Islam are twisting and hijacking it.

 There is today a real battle for the soul of Islam.
 Apart from the great war between Sunni and Shia Islam, Zuhdi Jasser’s American Islamic Forum for Democracy advocates preservation of the founding principles of the United States Constitution, liberty and freedom, through the separation of mosque and state.